Create a popup with an intake form that will drive subscriptions at the right moments and forward the responses right to your email.

 Set the Subject for the filter the same as you set earlier (f.e.
 “Newsletter Signups”)

-In “Designer” you set up modal/overlays for Desktop and Modal.
-If you created a modal for desktop it will not appear on mobile unless you create a mobile version.
+In “Designer” you set up popup/overlays for Desktop and Mobile.
+If you created a popup for desktop it will not appear on mobile unless you create a mobile version.
 To do so click on “Mobile” and create the unique design for that viewport.
-It is advised to use overlays instead of modals for mobile, because modals will take up to much screen real estate and could hurt your search engine rating.
+It is advised to use overlays instead of Popups for mobile, because Popups will take up to much screen real estate and could hurt your search engine rating.